 Preference will be given to applicants with:

-*Applicants currently enrolled in the final term of the Diploma in Architectural and Building Technology program must be on track to graduate prior to the start of the intake and may be conditionally accepted based on successful completion of their diploma.
+Applicants currently in the final term of the diploma program must be on track to graduate prior to the start of the intake and may be conditionally accepted based on successful completion of their diploma.

 IZUNA will assess architectural technology, building technology or other engineering technology diplomas from other institutions for equivalency on an individual basis.